Benign Overfitting in Time Series Linear Models with Over-Parameterization: Non-asymptotic risk analysis

-We provide additional insights by comparing Theorem \ref{thm:homo} with other high-dimensional time-series studies: (i) Theorem \ref{thm:homo} depends on the closeness of the covariances of $x_{t}$ and $\varepsilon_{t}$, i.e. $\|\Xi_n^{-1} \Upsilon_n\|$, rather than the dependence of $x_{t}$ and $\varepsilon_{t}$.
-This is an unusual property in time series analysis; for example, a sparsity-based high-dimensional analysis \citep{Basu2015Regularized} utilizes the long-term dependence for characterizing the risk with high-dimensional time-series models. (ii) The upper bound by Theorem \ref{thm:homo} depends on the $\ell^{2}$ norm of $\beta^*$, which is contrast to \citet{Basu2015Regularized} which depends on the $\ell^{1}$-norm (or the number of nonzero coordinates) of $\beta^*$. (iii) The variance part increases in an inverse of the smallest eigenvalue of $\Xi_{n}$ when we assume $\Upsilon_{n}=I_{n}$, which indicates that the covariate process should not degenerate in the time direction.
-We can regard this point as a time series version of the restricted eigenvalue condition in high-dimension analysis \citep{bickel2009simultaneous,van2008high}.
+We provide additional insights by comparing Theorem \ref{thm:upper} with other high-dimensional time-series studies: (i) Theorem \ref{thm:upper} depends on the closeness of the covariances of \( x_{t} \) and \( \varepsilon_{t} \), i.e., \( \|\Xi_{0,n}^{-1} \Upsilon_n\| \), rather than on the dependence between \( x_{t} \) and \( \varepsilon_{t} \).
+This is an unusual property in time-series analysis; previous studies on sparsity-based high-dimensional analysis \citep[e.g.,][]{Basu2015Regularized,wu2016performance,Wong2020Lasso} rely on the long-term dependence structures of \( x_{t} \) and/or \( \varepsilon_{t} \), but the coherence of their structures is not necessarily beneficial. (ii) The upper bound given by Theorem \ref{thm:upper} depends on the \( \ell^{2} \)-norm of \( \beta^* \), in contrast to \citet{Basu2015Regularized}, which depends on the \( \ell^{1} \)-norm (or the number of nonzero coordinates) of \( \beta^* \). (iii) The variance term increases inversely with the smallest eigenvalue of \( \Xi_{0,n} \) when we assume \( \Upsilon_{n} = I_{n} \), which indicates that the covariate process should not degenerate in the time direction.
+This point can be regarded as a time-series analog of the restricted eigenvalue condition in high-dimensional analysis \citep{bickel2009simultaneous,van2008high}.

-\begin{remark}[implicit temporal decorrelation] Theorem \ref{thm:homo} shows an implicit temporal decorrelation effect by an interpolation estimator \eqref{def:interpolator} under homo-correlation If there exists $\sigma_{\varepsilon}>0$ such that $\Xi_{n}^{-1}\Upsilon_{n}=\sigma_{\varepsilon}^{2}I_{n}$, then the bound in Theorem \ref{thm:homo} are indifferent to those in i.i.d.\ cases \eqref{ineq:tsigler}.
-This observation indicates that, when $\Xi_n^{-1} \Upsilon_n = \sigma_\varepsilon^2 I_n$, the temporal dependence is \textit{implicitly decorrelated} by the interpolation estimator, even if we do not know the true $\Xi_{n}$ or $\Upsilon_{n}$.
-We can interpret Theorem \ref{thm:homo} as an approximation of this implicit decorrelation. \end{remark}
+\begin{remark}[implicit temporal decorrelation] Theorem \ref{thm:upper} demonstrates an implicit temporal decorrelation effect induced by the interpolation estimator \eqref{def:interpolator}.
+If there exists $\sigma_{\varepsilon}>0$ such that $\Xi_{0,n}^{-1}\Upsilon_{n}=\sigma_{\varepsilon}^{2}I_{n}$, then the bound in Theorem \ref{thm:upper} is identical to that in the i.i.d.\ case \eqref{ineq:tsigler}.
+This observation suggests that when $\Xi_{0,n}^{-1} \Upsilon_n = \sigma_\varepsilon^2 I_n$, the interpolation estimator \textit{implicitly decorrelates} temporal dependence, even if the true values of $\Xi_{0,n}$ or $\Upsilon_{n}$ are unknown.
+Theorem \ref{thm:upper} can thus be interpreted as an approximation of this implicit decorrelation. \end{remark}